 So many of us sit hunched over our desks all day — sometimes into the evening too.
-With our shoulders hunched and our backs bent, we pore over our computer screens with no thought as to the harm that we’re doing to our bodies — and it’s plenty.
+With our shoulders hunched and our backs bent, we pore over our computer screens with no thought to the harm we're doing to our bodies — and it's plenty.
 Most rounding of the back is normal, but kyphosis is a term used to describe an exaggerated rounding of the back.
 A person with kyphosis may give the appearance of being hunched over.
 Being in a constant position of leaning forward can make the spine bones more susceptible to a break.
 It also leads to muscle pain and tension, and can contribute to headaches.

 Even if you don't have clinical kyphosis, there's plenty reason to start exercising these muscles if you don't already.
 As a species, we are the most sedentary we've ever been throughout the history of mankind.
 A sedentary lifestyle can lead to a whole host of problems, some life-threatening.
 The solution?
 Get active.
 While you're working on that, here are some simple stretches and exercises you can do right at the comfort of your own desk (or at the very least, a few feet from it), to improve your posture and to repair the damage that sitting hunched over can create: